fusky-labs/searchpets/README.md

 ## 🏗️ Infrastructure/Tech Stack

-The website is written in Next.js with TypeScript; with Tailwind CSS, and the database and search functionality is powered by Redis.
+The website is written in Nuxt 3, with Tailwind CSS, and the database and search functionality is powered by Redis.
 While the back-end is written in Python to update latest comics from the [official website](https://www.housepetscomic.com).